 Some students work as a group to raise money, or are assisted by a school club or administrator to get some portion of their tuition covered.
 At times families may petition their administrators or school districts for assistance.
 Different school-based programs that have supported NHI students in the past include: AVID, GEAR UP, Federal Programs, College Access/Readiness, Talent Search, Upward Bound and Migrant Education.

 Not that different from little league or everyone chipping in for a quinceañera, many NHI students raise their tuition by joining forces with family members, friends and supporters.
-NHI provides an online tool that allows individuals to contribute as little as $5 to your tuition.
+NHI provides an online tool that allows individuals to contribute as little as $5.00 to your program tuition.
 With just a few minutes and clicks, you as an admitted student can customize a free fundraising site and share it with close friends.
 Also, students can work with their parents and other supportive adults to tap their networks.
 You can choose to be creative with your campaign to make it special.
 Afterward, make sure to thank all your investors and let them know how you enjoyed the Great Debate experience with a photo!
 Set up your fundraising page here.

 What Happens After Great Debate